 The main islands are Jost Van Dyke, Anegada, Virgin Gorada, and Tortola.
 A pathway to the archipelago, the most populated island and home to the capital city of Road Town is Tortola.

 There is an escape present for the people, who want to sail far away from resorts.
 Smuggler’s Cove is an underdeveloped, sheltered, and secluded patch that will attract you because of its beauty.
 There are turtles, which will accompany you, adding peace to the environment.
 And, if you are a movie fan, there is another benefit: Old Man and the Sea was filmed here in 1990, and the car remains are still there.
 Look for them!

-Well, it is high season for the most famous crescent shaped beach.
+Well, it is high season for the most famous crescent-shaped beach.
 The back of this hill is like a steep green hill.
-Wind on the beach protects the bay water and act as a shelter.
+Wind on the beach protects the bay water and acts as a shelter.
 This beach will give you the dual effect of water sports with snorkeling.
 It is a dock filled with many opportunities.
-The natives pay a visit to this island to enjoy the wonderful sun bathing, get to meet people and spend their nights and evenings listening to music.
+The natives pay a visit to this island to enjoy the wonderful sunbathing, get to meet people, and spend their nights and evenings listening to music.

 Sage Mountain National Park is a present from the Rockefellers to the federation of the British Virgin Island.
 It runs from East to West.
 This national park is 305 meters above sea level and for hikers, Mount Sage is 523 meters above sea level, which makes it the highest mountain in the entire British Virgin Island.

 It was famous as the pirate’s den in the past.
-In 1648, the first Dutchmen were settled in this island.
+In 1648, the first Dutchmen were settled on this island.
 These days the island is very much a busy place, and it is a famous path for ferry terminal because it provides protected and deep anchorage.
-If you want to see some West Indian themed restaurants and houses, then Soper’s Hole Marina and Frenchman’s Cay are your place to anchor, both connected by the bridges to the residential area.
+If you want to see some West Indian-themed restaurants and houses, then Soper’s Hole Marina and Frenchman’s Cay are your place to anchor, both connected by the bridges to the residential area.